DarklightGames/io_scene_psk_psa/README.md

 3. Navigate to File > Export > Unreal PSK (.psk)
 4. Enter the file name and click "Export".

+## Importing a PSK
+1. Navigate to File > Import > Unreal PSK (.psk)
+2. Select the PSK file you want to import and click "Import"

 ## Exporting a PSA
 1. Select the armature objects you wish to export.
 2. Navigate to File > Export > Unreal PSA (.psa)
 3. Enter the file name and click "Export".

+## Importing a PSA
+1. Select the armature object that you wish you import actions to.
+2. Navigate to the Object Data Properties tab of the Properties editor.
+3. Navigate to the PSA Import panel.
+4. Click "Select PSA File".
+5. Select the PSA file that you want to import animations from and click "Select".
+6. In the Actions box, select which animations you want to import.
+7. Click "Import".

 # FAQ
-## Can I use this addon to import PSK and PSA files?
-Currently, no.
+## Why are the mesh normals not accurate when importing a PSK extracted from [UE Viewer](https://www.gildor.org/en/projects/umodel)?

-Presumably you are using this in concert with the [UE Viewer](https://www.gildor.org/en/projects/umodel) program to import extracted meshes.
-It is *not recommended* to export PSK/PSA from UE Viewer since it [does not preserve smoothing groups](https://github.com/gildor2/UEViewer/issues/235).
-As a result, the shading of imported models will be incorrect and will need to be manually fixed.
-Instead, it is recommended to export meshes to the glTF format for import into Blender since it preserves the correct mesh shading.
+If preserving the mesh normals of models is important for your workflow, it is *not recommended* to export PSK files from UE Viewer.
+This is because UE Viewer makes no attempt to reconstruct the original [smoothing groups](https://en.wikipedia.org/wiki/Smoothing_group).
+As a result, the normals of imported PSK files will be incorrect when imported into Blender and will need to be manually fixed.

-Regardless, if you are dead set on using a PSK/PSA importer, use [this one](https://github.com/Befzz/blender3d_import_psk_psa).
+As a workaround, it is recommended to export [glTF](https://en.wikipedia.org/wiki/GlTF) meshes out of UE Viewer instead, since the glTF format has support for explicit normals and UE Viewer can correctly preserve the mesh normals on export.
+Note, however, that the imported glTF armature may have it's bones oriented incorrectly when imported into blender.
+To mitigate this, you can combine the armature of PSK and the mesh of the glTF for best results.